Incept5/inception-ai-poc/README.md

 1. Open [http://localhost:9870](http://localhost:9870) in a web browser to access the production version of the BotUI.

 2. For development purposes, you can still use [http://localhost:5173](http://localhost:5173) to access the development version of the BotUI.

-3. The client will communicate with the server running at `http://localhost:9871`.

 ## Development